briankabiro/Tv-Title/README.md

 5. Run `react-native start` to start the packager

 6. Once the packager is up and running: run `react-native run-ios`/ `react-native run-android` depending on the platform you have setup. :smile:

+## TODO
+- [ ] Add random list of movies on home screen
+- [ ] Load first season by default when a season is selected
+- [ ] Check whether searching on keypress is better than searching when button is clicked